-Cyber security and Information Security can be cloudy businesses for most industry outsiders and non-technical individuals.
+Cyber security or Information Security tend to be foggy topics for most industry outsiders and non-technical individuals.
 Unfortunately, this often means that people only realise its importance when they are in the middle of a crisis.
 We have listed the core activities performed by Cyber Security companies below.
 Simply click on the topic of your choice for an explanation of the activity and how it can bring value to your business.

 Patch management is the process of repairing vulnerabilities in infrastructure systems.
 It is vital to reduce risk and mitigate threats to your business.
 Once a vulnerability is discovered, it usually takes cybercriminals only a few days to learn how to exploit it, so this is an ongoing and critical activity.

 To ensure Patch management is successful, the following process should generally be adhered to: